HAKAMIQ/Hakamiq.CsoKit/README.md

 `SHA256SUMS.txt` is included for release file verification.

-You can use it to check that the downloaded files were not changed or corrupted.
+Use it to check that the downloaded files were not changed or corrupted after release.

 ## Exit codes